srinathwarriertech/mentalhealthbot/README.md

 Hi, This forked github repo is based on langchain's next.js template, but I've adapted it to replace OpenAI with Deepseek LLM using Groq's FREE API portal.

+## What is Different in this Repo from the source?
+- Use of ChatGroq instead of OpenAI (YOU CAN USE THIS FOR FREE)
+- Use of HuggingFaceInferenceEmbeddings instead of OpenAIEmbeddings (YOU CAN USE THIS FOR FREE)
+- Practical example of Training an AI Bot and using AI Agent tools based on a [Neuroscience course website](https://sidwarrier.com/neuromastery).

+## Setup

 Prerequisites:
 - Create a Free account on https://console.groq.com/
 - Create an API key